emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site uses a highly customized version of artplayer.js. 🟡
 1. Site does not have watch parties. ❌

 ***
-## StreamM4u
-### Score: 8/20
-1. Has movies, TV, anime, 1080p, and subtitles, but no adjustable quality. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site feels dated, lots of room for improvement. ❌
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Uses a custom version of JW player. 🟡
-1. Site does not have watch parties. ❌

-***
-## CineGo
-### Score: 8/20
-1. Has movies, TV, 1080p, and subtitles but no anime or adjustable quality. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## BFLIX
-### Score: 8/20
-1. Has movies, TV, 1080p, adjustable quality, but no anime or subtitles. 🟡
-1. 3+ sources but does not auto-switch if ones fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Site UI is good, feels modern and unique. ✔️
-1. Site has watch lists and you can login to sync them across devices. ✔️
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## MovieHD
-### Score: 8/20
-1. Has movies, 1080p, and subtitles but no TV, anime or adjustable quality. 🟡
-1. 3+ sources but does not auto-switch if ones fails. ❌
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## PrimeWire
-### Score: 7/20
-1. Has movies, TV, anime, 1080p, but no adjustable quality, or subtitles. 🟡
-1. Generally 10+ sources for most content, but does not auto-switch if ones fails. ❌
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. 🟡
-1. Site has a playlists / favorites and you can login to sync them across devices. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Has built in watch parties, but time is unsynced, and stream is not controllable by both watchers. 🟡

-***
-## Novafork
-### Score 7/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is fine but not much going on. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting, but better discoverability options could be added. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site doesn't work well or look great on mobile. ❌
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***